 These are third parties that connect your customer to your online shop when it comes to exchanging money.
 They handle the transaction, ensuring that both parties are satisfied.

 Payment gateways are, arguably, the most challenging part of setting up your ecommerce store.
-This is because it requires trust amongst all three parties.
+This is because it requires trust among all three parties.
 Your customer needs to trust they aren’t being scammed and you need to trust the payment gateway to pass on the money to you.

 Therefore, choosing the best from the numerous options out there can be an overwhelming task.